NaseemaO/Deep_Learning/README.md

-# Challenge 21 Neural Networks Supervised Deep Machine Learning, using Google Colab
+# Neural Networks Supervised Deep Machine Learning, using Google Colab

 ## Objective
 * To build a tool for the nonprofit foundation 'Alphabet Soup' to help in selecting those organization applicants for funding who will have the best chance of success in their ventures.